-Because there are four connectors for the RS-485 buses, one for each crate, there will be a full scan for all addresses on every connector.
-In case there is no response to a 'ping' on a certain address, there will be up to two repetitions.
-A responding FTU board will get an entry into the FTU list (table 4.11) including the number of 'ping' sent until response.
-The crate number (connector number) and the number of pings are coded together with the FTU board address as shown in table 4.12.
-While 'Cr0' and 'Cr1' indicate the crate number (connector number), 'pings\0' and 'pings\1' contain the number of 'pings' until response of an FTU board, both coded in binary.
+In case there is no response to a 'ping' for a certain FTU address, there are up to two repetitions.
+If there is still no answer, only zeros are written into the FTU list for this particular board.
+A responding FTU board gets a regular entry, including the number of 'ping' sent until response.
+The number of pings is coded together with the FTU board address as shown in table 4.12.
+The two bits 'pings_0' and 'pings_1' contain the number of 'pings' until response of an FTU board (coded in binary).
 The 'DNA' of the FTU board is the device DNA [5, 6, 7, 8] of the FPGA on the responding FTU board.
 This is a unique 57 bit serial number unambiguously identifying every Xilinx FPGA.
-In the most significant word (bit $63 \dots 48$ ) bits 63 town to 57 are filled with zeros.
+In the most significant word (bit 63 ...
+48) bits 63 down to 57 are filled with zeros.